PavanRangani/docs/docs/prd/communication/overview.md

 #### Section

 Agenda topic of the meeting.
 One Meeting can have more than one Agenda.
+With each agenda, details can be added.

 This agenda can be from master list.
-With each agenda, details can be added.
+For each type of legal entity agenda topics are different.

 #### Related entity